phixerino/cloud-segmentation/README.md

 # cloud-segmentation

 Cloud segmentation on satellite images from [Sentinel-2 Cloud Mask Catalogue](https://zenodo.org/record/4172871), written in PyTorch.
 DataLoader is implemented for binary segmentation with CLOUD and CLEAR/CLOUD_SHADOW classes.
-Training script is also capable of multiclass segmentation, but DataLoader would have to be modified.
 By default this repo assumes 4 (RGB + NIR) channels, but this can be changed through arguments/config.

 ## Install
 ```
 pip install -r requirements.txt
 ```